 How do you get super-wide lats?

 The back is the largest muscle group and, if you ignore working the dorsals, trapeziums, and spinal erectors, you will lose a great deal of muscle mass.
-In addition to working the entire dorsal area equally, you must take care of your diet and rest your muscles.
+Therefore, in addition to working the entire dorsal area equally, you must take care of your diet and rest your muscles.

 Look for an effective routine.

 Laziness is what prevents many from maintaining an effective back routine.
-Lazy people only perform a few pulls and rows on pulley machines, because they don’t understand this muscle group’s complexity or what’s necessary for these muscles to grow.
+For example, lazy people only perform a few pulls and rows on pulley machines because they don’t understand this muscle group’s complexity or what’s necessary for these muscles to grow.

 The most massive muscles in the back are the dorsal muscles.
 If you want to train them properly, your lats must make both vertical and horizontal traction movements.
 These exercises also train the upper back’s small muscles, the shoulder blades, and the rhomboids.